-The City of Lancaster met the challenge of eliciting meaningful community input during a pandemic by calling on long-standing relationships between City staff and the schools, as well as professional connections with community-based organizations.
-The Project Team also utilized proven virtual engagement strategies, in concert with the City's social network apparatus, electronic newsletters, and flyers, to spark interest in the Safe Routes to School (SRTS) Interactive Map housed on the City's website, along with community and parent surveys.
-These materials and links were provided to the project's Stakeholder Advisory Team that included Lancaster's four School Districts.
+The City of Lancaster met the challenge of eliciting meaningful community input during a pandemic by calling on long-standing relationships between city staff and the schools, as well as professional connections with community-based organizations.
+The Project Team also utilized proven virtual engagement strategies, in concert with the City's social network apparatus, electronic newsletters, and flyers, to spark interest in the Safe Routes to School (SRTS) interactive map housed on the City's website, along with community and parent surveys.
+These materials and links were provided to the project's Stakeholder Advisory Team which included Lancaster's four school districts.
 The major school-specific engagement activities are described below.